PlakarKorp/docs.plakar.io/content/commands/checksum/_index.md

-When the `-fast` option is provided, it returns the checksum as it was recorded in the snapshot index, allowing to quickly compare checkums but offering no guarantees that the data was not altered if the repository is not trusted.
+When the `-fast` option is provided, it returns the checksum as it was recorded in the snapshot index, allowing to quickly compare checksums but offering no guarantees that the data was not altered if the repository is not trusted.

 ## Usage